jxyang710/King-of-Fighters/README.md

 # King of Fighters

-This project is a simple implementation of the game "The King of Fighters (KOF)", whose Chinese name is "拳皇", using Python.
+This repo is a simple implementation of the game "The King of Fighters (KOF)" using Python.

 ## Environment